chiara-phillips/chiara-phillips.github.io/_posts/2025-04-12-plankton-map.md

  been scientists.
 The team wanted to reach the data visualization community, showing that in addition to being scientific, ocean data can beautiful and creative.

-My goal was to create an engaging, visually striking map that transformed Copernicus Marine Service data into something data visualization professionals would be excited to explore and learn about (and perhaps even re-create themselves).
+I was hired as a keynote speaker and a data visualization expert for this project.
+My goal was to create an engaging, visually striking map that transformed
+Copernicus Marine Service data into something data visualization professionals would be excited to explore and learn about (and perhaps even re-create themselves).